Fanny Lu

-Fanny Lucía Martínez Buenaventura (born 8 February 1973), better known professionally as Fanny Lu, is a Colombian singer, songwriter and actress from Santiago de Cali, Colombia.
+Fanny Lucía Martínez Buenaventura (born 8 February 1973), better known professionally as Fanny Lu, is a Colombian singer, songwriter, and actress from Santiago de Cali, Colombia.
 She studied at the University of the Andes and received a degree in industrial engineering.
 She is the mother of two children, Mateo and Valentina.

-Fanny Lu's first job in the entertainment industry was in Colombia, as hostess to a music magazine called Siempre Música.
+Fanny Lu's first job in the entertainment industry was in Colombia, as a hostess to a music magazine called Siempre Música.
 She then moved on to radio voice in the principal radio stations from her country.
-However, she wasn't recognized until 1998, when she made part of the cast from the Colombian soap opera Perro Amor.
+However, she wasn't recognized until 1998, when she made part of the cast of the Colombian soap opera Perro Amor.

-In 2006 Fanny Lu released Lágrimas Cálidas, winning fame in Colombia and some countries from Latin America, with her two singles that reached the top on the Latin charts.
-Her 2008 album Dos consolidated her musician career, giving credibility as a famous artist.
+In 2006, Fanny Lu released Lágrimas Cálidas, winning fame in Colombia and some countries from Latin America, with her two singles that reached the top of the Latin charts.
+Her 2008 album Dos consolidated her music career, giving her credibility as an artist.
 Her single "Tú No Eres Para Mi" was number one in several countries.
 She released her third album, Felicidad y Perpetua in November 2011.
 Her humanitarian work granted her to be named "Goodwill Ambassador" from the FAO.

 Early and personal life

 Fanny Lu was born in Santiago de Cali, Colombia to Colombian parents.
 She attended Colegio Bolivar before moving to France to finish her primary education.
 After returning to Latin America, she studied at the University of the Andes, where she graduated with a degree in industrial engineering.
 She is the mother of two children.
-In 2009 she filed for divorce.
+In 2009, she filed for divorce.

 Acting career

 In 1994, Fanny Lu became a TV presenter on the popular show Locomotora.
 Afterward, she went into the music industry.
 She has appeared in many television series such as, Perro Amor and Más Vale Tarde.
 She also voices Beth in the Spanish version of the Sony Pictures animated film, Open Season (Amigos Salvajes).
-In 2012, the second season of Pequeños Gigantes reality show, she was chosen as replacement judge.
+In 2012, in the second season of Pequeños Gigante’s reality show, she was chosen as a replacement judge.